nicholasdille/container-slides/120_kubernetes/02_pods_with_docker/slides.md

 ## Pods

-Pods bestehen aus einem oder mehreren Containern
+Pods consist of one or more containers

-Container teilen sich den Netzwerk-Namespace
+Containers share the network namespace

-Docker kennt nur Container
+Docker only knows containers

-### Use Cases
+### Use cases

-Prozesse scheinen auf demselben Host zu laufen
+Processes seem to run on the same host

 ### Demo

-Pods mit Docker
+Creating pods with Docker